 Why can't Māori look after their language and culture in the same way that other ethnic groups do?

 he short answer is that Māori always have and continue to do so - despite extremely difficult and frequently hostile circumstances.

-However, Māori culture should be enhanced, nurtured and protected every day without their having to ask for it.
+enhanced, nurtured and protected every day without their having to ask for it.
 That's what the Treaty promises.